 Concerned Citizens Cooperative hereby referred to as CCC

-CCC is a hub of voluntary membership dedicated to the development of cooperative business initiatives serving the needs of under-privileged communities.
+CCC is a hub of voluntary membership dedicated to the development of cooperative business initiatives serving community needs, while also recognizing the assets found in any community.

 We will work with all factions and causes compatible with a free society; self-sustaining: that provide all stakeholders open access to information regarding affiliates, contacts and financial well being.

 At CCC we will hold our management accountable to all members through democratic review of inputs, outcomes and processes.
-Our goal is to improve the quality of life of our members through these cooperative ventures, in an effort to reduce members dependence on government programs.
+Our goal is to improve the quality of life of all our members through these cooperative ventures, in an effort to reduce members and community dependence on government programs.

 We believe in the power of voluntary commitment, as this business model can be adapted to supply ANY of the basic needs of society.
-We will challenge the ever expanding government infringement upon liberties and eventually limit government to its proper constitutional function.
+We will challenge the ever expanding government infringement upon liberties and strive to limit government to its proper constitutional function.

 Our Basic Co-operative Principle